 Little Richard emerged in the first wave of rock and roll in the 1950s, with hits like ‘Tutti Frutti’ and ‘Long Tall Sally’.
-The first wave of rock and roll largely lost steam by the late 1950s; Elvis joined the army, Buddy Holly perished in an plane crash, while Jerry Lee Lewis’s career faltered after he married his 13-year-old cousin.
+He and his contemporaries lost steam by the late 1950s; Elvis joined the army, Buddy Holly perished in a plane crash, while Jerry Lee Lewis’s career faltered after he married his 13-year-old cousin.
 Little Richard quit the music business, studied theology, and formed the Little Richard Evangelistic Team in 1958.

-‘I Don’t Know What You’ve Got But It’s Got Me’ missed the pop charts, but deserved reached #12 on the R&B charts.
+‘I Don’t Know What You’ve Got But It’s Got Me’ missed the pop charts, but deservedly reached #12 on the R&B charts.

-Speaking of little richards, there was an amazing news story in New Zealand this week.
+Speaking of little Richards, there was an amazing news story in New Zealand this week.
 A community volunteer in the Tararua district cut a phallus from a Maori carving, recently installed on the Manawatu Gorge Reserve walking track.
-He initially tried to use a handsaw, but had to come back the next day with a mini-chainsaw to complete the job.
+He initially used a handsaw but had to return with a mini-chainsaw to complete the job.

 He clearly viewed himself as a moral watchdog, but his action was condemned by Maori – removing the phallus is a “symbolic neutering” of the Iwi.